saeed-omer/CV-Plots/README.md

-# CV-Plots
+# Plots For Researc Paper
-Cyclic Voltammetry Plots
+All the plots given in image folder are plotted using python.